Permaculture Design Certification Course

 We have limited upgrades to private lodging available for +$420 for the duration of the course.
 Interns for our January-April program are offered a discounted rate of $600.

 A non-refundable $400 deposit is due upon your registration to secure your spot in the course.
 (This is not an additional fee).
-We’re happy to offer a 5% discount to those who pay their total before November 1st.
 In addition to the cost of the course, students are responsible for buying/bringing personal supplies like flashlights, work gloves, boots, etc. Students are also responsible for paying for personal transportation to and from the farm, as well as housing and food when off site.

 Please take note of our refund policies and our Frequently Asked Questions.

 - Zelle transfers

 - ACH transfers to our US bank account